 What Services are Provided?

 The Wisconsin Talking Book and Braille Library (WTBBL) provides books and magazines in two formats: braille and audio recorded books.
 The collection numbers about 200,000 items and over 40,000 different titles.
 Bestsellers, romances, mysteries, classics, sports and travel are just a few of the many subject areas to choose from.
 Materials are available for adults, young adults and children.
-WTBBL also lends audio-described DVDs and videos.
+WTBBL also lends audio-described DVDs.

 Equipment and Accessories: